gee-community/arcgis-earthengine-toolbox/docs/02 Introduction.md

 A Google Cloud project is a container for resources and services in Google Cloud.
 Each project has a unique ID and is associated with a billing account.

 To find your project ID, go to the [Google Cloud Console](https://console.cloud.google.com/), click on the project dropdown menu in the top left corner, and select "Project info".
 The project ID is displayed in the "Project ID" field.

+If you do not have a Google Cloud project, please see [this page](https://console.cloud.google.com/earth-engine) for a guided flow to create a project, or register an existing project with Earth Engine.

 ### Workload Tag